QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

       play a role.

 .. [#footnote3]  See :cite:`Sargent1987`, especially
-      chapters IX and XIV, for the methods used in this section.
+      chapters IX and XIV, for the principles  that guide solving some roots backwards and others forwards.

 .. [#footnote4]  As noted :cite:`Sargent1987`, this difference equation is the Euler equation for
       the planning problem   of maximizing the discounted sum of consumer plus producer surplus.

+.. [#footnote5] :cite:`Pearlman_Sargent2005` verify the same claim by applying   machinery of  :cite:`PCL`.